 “How fast you get that butane out of your concentrate matters a lot,” he adds.
 “One of the problems with closed systems is that it takes up to an hour to recover the butane – so that whole time, your extract is soaking in solvent.
 If you leave extracts soaking too long, it can cause the cell membranes to rupture.
 So I try to get it out as quick as possible.”

-In a closed system, the extractor machine will “vacuum-purge” the solvent from the concentrate.
+In a closed system, the extractor machine will “vacuum-purge” the solvent from the hash oil concentrate.
 In theory, this method is safer and more reliable, but in reality, that’s not always so.

 “A lot of people playing around with vacuum-purging don’t know what they’re getting into,” says Selecta Nikka T. “People are getting vacuums and pumps and chambers that aren’t completely sealing, or they’re not getting strong enough of a vacuum.
 I’ve even seen some material still crackle after just having water stuck in it from the vacuum chamber.”